jplette/mailinglist-backend-go/README.md

 Notes:
 - Ensure you run the commands from the repository root (where `main.go` is).
 - If you update handler comments or add endpoints, re-run the command to refresh the spec.

-### Swagger generated during Docker build
-The Dockerfile is configured to generate the Swagger JSON during the image build.
-In the builder stage, it runs:

-- `swag init -g main.go -o ./swagger -ot json`

-The generated files are copied into the final image at `/app/swagger/swagger.json`.

-Example build and ways to access the file:

-- Build the image:
-  - `docker build -t mailinglist-backend-go:latest .`

-- Print the swagger.json from the built image:
-  - `docker run --rm mailinglist-backend-go:latest cat /app/swagger/swagger.json`

-- Or copy it out of a running container:
-  - `CID=$(docker create mailinglist-backend-go:latest)`
-  - `docker cp "$CID":/app/swagger/swagger.json ./swagger-from-image.json`
-  - `docker rm "$CID"`